NicoLN-25/NicoLN-25.github.io/_pages/data-portfolio.md

 # 📊 Power BI Projects

-> 💡 These proyects are part of my portfolio as Data Analyst.

 ---

 ## Geographic and geospatial analyses of COVD-19 in Colombia: Trends in case distribution, recovery, and mortality (2023–2024)